What is Work-Study?

 Contact: Stephen Swallen

-Distance Education Support Assistant - OPEN for FALL 2016
+Distance Education Support Assistant -

 The position offers the opportunity to work with latest technology.
 Responsibilities include insuring class connection for Distance Education courses; accepting papers and sending homework to distant education instructor; and incurring class closures.
 (3-8:30pm)